Agency Hosting & Maintenance SOP: Building a Repeatable Operational Playbook

 • Analytics and tag manager access

-Building a Monitoring and Maintenance Stack for Reliability
+Step 2: Build a Monitoring and Maintenance Stack for Reliability

-• Uptime and response time
+• Uptime and response time monitoring

-• SSL status and expiration
+• SSL status and expiration alerts

 • DNS changes or failures

-• Server resources and load
+• Server resources and load tracking

 • Application errors and logs

-• Backup success and recovery tests
+• Backup success and recovery testing

 • Security events or malware alerts

-Then, choose a unified tool stack.
+Each alert should have a clear threshold and a next action, not just a ping that people ignore.
+Choose a unified tool stack for your agency hosting maintenance SOP.
 If every client uses a different mix of tools, your team has to remember ten different ways to check one thing.
 When you standardize on a small group of tools for alerts, logging, reports, and tickets, everything gets calmer.
-You can also turn that data into white-labeled reports that quietly show the value of your work.
+You can also turn that data into white-labeled reports that quietly show the value of your website hosting and maintenance services.

 Start with a step-by-step response playbook.
 Define clear severity levels so the team knows what is urgent and what can wait.
-Map out basic triage questions.
-Is the site fully down, partly broken, or just slow?
+Map out basic triage questions: Is the site fully down, partly broken, or just slow?
 Is this a security issue or a config issue?

-Client Communication Templates That Show Clear Value
+Step 4: Build Client Communication Templates That Show Value

 • Onboarding welcome notes